 He stayed closer to his side as they searched through the afternoon again.
 His knee brushed Wei Wuxian’s when they sat to play against the barrier, the pace of his music unhurried and yet a little shakier than before.
-When the sky darkened with the promise of night and they decided to head back, he walked right by Wei Wuxian’s side.
+When the sky darkened with the promise of night and they decided to head back, he walked right by Wei Wuxian without a care for modesty.

 It made sense, Wei Wuxian supposed.
 He had hesitated upon entering the inn, wary of seeing Jiang Yanli again—wary of hearing Jin Ling’s voice—but they must have both gone up to their rooms already.
 In the small dining room, he and Lan Wangji were the only guests.

-Wei Wuxian was not surprised to find sleep evading him for endless hours.
+Wei Wuxian was not surprised to feel sleep evade him for endless hours.

 He did not linger on the memories and thoughts trying to plague his mind.
-There had been no time to in the short few days before he died, and he had no desire to allow Mo Xuanyu’s core to sharpen them to clarity and make him relive them as he had stupidly let happen when meeting Jin Ling.
+There had been no time to in the short few days before he died, and he had no desire to allow Mo Xuanyu’s core to sharpen them to clarity and make him relive them, as he had stupidly allowed to happen when he met Jin Ling.

 Those who had died then could not be brought back, not even by his hand.
 Not even if they had wanted to.

 Outside, the air was colder.
-The weight of the haunted sabers’ spirits seemed to want to push the soil down till it crumbled underfoot, seemed to want them all to fall into an abyss and break apart, buried and forgotten as they were.
+The weight of the haunted sabers’ spirits seemed to want to push the soil down till it crumbled underfoot, as if pushing them all to fall into an abyss and break apart, buried and forgotten down the wall of a cliff.
 Wei Wuxian wound his cloak more tightly around himself and walked into the shed by the side of the inn.
 The door of it opened with a small, creaking noise, and inside he saw Little Apple’s head rise alertly.

 “I’ll be making some noise in a moment,” he said.
 “Don’t be scared of my guest, now.”